| Apistogrammas

 keepers.
 Apistogrammas

-are the most popular dwarf cichlids but all
+are the most popular dwarf cichlids but all are

 aquarium fish that come in a rainbow of colors, exhibit fascinating